PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

     - Account selection method: **From Azure subscription**

-    - Storage account name: **Select the blob storage account you provisioned in the before-the-lab section**.
+    - Storage account name: **Select the data lake gen 2 storage account you provisioned in the before-the-lab section**.

     ![On the Copy Data New Linked Service Azure Blob storage account page, fields are set to the previously defined settings.](media/adf-copy-data-blob-storage-linked.png 'New Linked Service Blob Storage')